VaibhavAjayGupta/ohlc/README.md

  1. 1 Async line by line file reading (using stream) module readline. - for reading the data line by line using stream and non blocking.

  2. 2 workers </br>
-  1. generateChartData - for parsing the response , computing the OHLC packet, and constructing BAR chart data
+        generateChartData - for parsing the response , computing the OHLC packet, and constructing BAR chart data.</br>
-  2. webSocketServer - for implementing the websocket which maintains the client list and publish the data which is computed in realtime.
+        webSocketServer - for implementing the websocket which maintains the client list and publish the data which is computed in realtime.

 <b>Classes & Methods </b>